 Threat Specific Mitigation

-This section provides information that is relevant to mitigation of certain types of threat.
-It should be read in conjunction with the pages providing information on the current national security threats.
+This section should be read in conjunction with the pages providing information on the current national security threats.

 It provides guidance relating to: